 Also keep in mind that it’s best to eliminate effluent as close to the source as possible.
 Once spread out it it much more difficult to remove*.

-A – Downdraft.
+A – Downdraft / Backdraft / Pop-up Backdraft.
 As mentioned above it is just about impossible to overcome the force of hot rising effluent.
-Downdraft is nearly useless and will only exhaust about 0 and 5% of effluent and VOCs.
+Downdraft is nearly useless and will only exhaust perhaps 0 and 5% of effluent and VOCs.
 A back drafting system that rises up behind can work slightly better though it will remove only about 5-10% of effluent.

 B – Recirculating.
 Potentially a good solution though none currently on the market actually work well and all should be avoided.
+As Allison Bailes (and others) say ‘would you want a recirculating toilet?’
 To work properly they need a system that effectively filters the air to remove grease, moisture, odors, VOC’s, Carcinogens and PM — the purpose of an exhaust hood.
 The filter system to do this requires about a 3’x5’x5’ space, costs about $9,000, uses a lot of energy and requires weekly maintenance.
+Those on the market today are more marketing gimmick than anything functional.

-C – Vent-A-Hood.
+D – Over-The-Range-Microwave and Vent-A-Hood.
 Will capture and exhaust about 20-50% of effluent.
 However, these are quite noisy and more difficult to clean than standard consumer hoods.

 Note.
 There is a popular video of a sales person placing a smoke bomb in a pan to show how good one of these works.
 This is quite deceptive in a couple of ways.
 First is in using cold smoke.
 Hot bursty effluent that results from actual cooking reacts much differently and will not bend in to a hood the way the cold smoke does.
 This is also a constant volume which is much easier to deal with than the bursty effluent of actual cooking.

-F – Accurex, Hoodmart & CaptiveAire.
+G – Accurex, Halton, Hoodmart & CaptiveAire.
 These are commercial hoods.
 They have sufficient open capture aperture, containment volume, filtration, and exhaust to properly handle the effluent.

-Here is a sectional drawing of a CaptiveAire hood (black) compared to a typical consumer hood (blue).
-Note that about 4-6” of the aperture of the consumer hood is taken up by a light bar so even though its a ’27” hood’ the actual usable aperture is only about 21″.
-The red line shows where the baffle-type grease filter is in a typical consumer hood and gives and indication of the difference in containment volume.
+Below is a sectional drawing of a CaptiveAire hood (black) compared to a typical consumer hood (blue).
+Note that about 4-6” the consumer hood is taken up by a light bar so even though its a ’27” deep hood’ the actual capture area is only about 21” deep.
+The red line shows where the baffle-type grease filter is in a typical consumer hood and gives an indication of the difference in containment volume.
+There’s a reason that every commercial hood has that gob of empty containment volume – because it works.

 Solutions – The Gap

-Solution E above is not a mistake.
-There is currently a huge gap between the minimally effective consumer hoods (C & D) and commercial hoods such as Accurex.
+Solution F above is not a mistake.
+There is currently a huge gap between the minimally effective consumer hoods (D & E) and commercial hoods such as Accurex (F).

-Hoods in C & D, along with a proper MUA system are likely sufficient for many people who do not cook much, do not produce much in the way of effluent or do not mind lingering odors.
+Hoods in D & E, along with a proper MUA system are likely sufficient for many people who do not cook much, do not produce much in the way of harmful effluent or do not mind lingering odors.
+And these are certainly better than a downdraft, recirculating or in-ceiling.

 We had a Vent-A-Hood over our all gas Wolf range for about 15 years in our prior house and while we wanted something that works much better and quieter for our new house, this was seemingly OK.
 One question we do have is what damage may have been done to our health over that 15 years from VOC’s and PM not exhausted.

-A good solution for many people (E) is somewhere in the gap — a hood that has a sufficient and fully open capture aperture of 27” to 36” deep, a proper volume of containment area, effective and fairly easy to clean filters, and a multi-speed inline fan.
+A good solution for many people (F) is somewhere in the gap — a hood that has a sufficient and fully open capture aperture of 27” to 30” deep, a proper volume of containment area, effective and fairly easy to clean filters, and a multi-speed inline fan.
 Hopefully someone will begin offering something like this.

-CFM – The CFM ratings of many exhausting device are based on what is called free air flow.
+CFM – Cubic Feet per Minute.
+The volume of air that is being moved (exhausted).
+The CFM ratings of many exhausting device are based on what is called free air flow.
 In actual use these hoods/fans produce lower CFM’s (and sometimes much lower) due to static pressure losses.
 Lack of make up air (that requires the fan to suck air in through gaps in walls), too small of ducts, bends in ducts, long duct runs, exterior caps and other exhausting appliances will all increase static pressure and reduce the effectiveness or CFM’s of the fan.

 Static Pressure – The resistance to airflow in a system’s components and duct work.
 Impediments to airflow in the hood and duct system such as a 90° elbow create static pressure and makes it more difficult for air to move freely.
 Generally, the greater the static pressure the lower the CFM’s.
 So you generally want to keep static pressure as low as possible.